darkeclipz/shaders/snippets/basic_raymarcher.md

 ## calcNormal

 The function `calcNormal` calculates the normal vector on a surface for a point.
+The normal is used for a lot of lightning calculations.

 ![normal](https://github.com/darkeclipz/shaders/blob/master/screenshots/normal.png)

+The normal vector represents the vector that is normal to the surface, e.g. perpendicular/orthogonal.

 ```glsl
 vec3 calcNormal( in vec3 pos )